L400-RTI/Training-material/modules/07 - AI + Copliot.md

 #### Partition by High-Cardinality Fields

-Performance in RTI vector workloads is tightly linked to how well data is partitioned for parallel processing.
+Performance in Real-Time Intelligence vector workloads is tightly linked to how well data is partitioned for parallel processing.
 In Eventhouse, this means leveraging horizontal partitioning via ingestion-time sharding.
 The recommended approach is to partition tables using a high-cardinality field such as `customer_id`, `device_id`, or `session_id`.

 Partitioning by a high-cardinality identifier achieves two critical objectives: